-Culver City High School is an engaged and caring academic community where diversity is valued and respected.
+Culver City High School is an engaged and caring community where diversity is valued and respected.
 We are committed to educating and inspiring all students to become life-long learners and contributing members of our global society.

 AVID (Advancement Via Individual Determination) (9,10)

 Course Description: The AVID course is an elective class for students who are college-bound.
 The AVID curriculum focuses on writing, inquiry, collaboration, organization, and reading (WICOR) through the AVID High School curriculum in both teacher and tutor-led activities.
 While concurrently enrolled in a college-prep course of study, students learn strategies to enhance success.
 Note-taking, outlining, writing, speaking, reading, test-taking strategies, and self-awareness are stressed.
 In addition, the course includes college motivational activities and intensive preparation for ACT, SAT I and SAT II.